July Birthstone: Ruby Meaning, Folklore, and Buyer’s Guide

 A Bizarre Classification System

+Rubies were known as ratnaraj in Sanskrit, which translates to the ruler of jewels.
 Hindus created a caste system for this red stone.
 Those of lower quality were not allowed to be in the presence of higher quality stones.
 The top of the caste was called Brahmin.
 Anyone who possessed a Brahmin was believed to live in perfect safety.
-The Hindus also believed if they offered the precious gemstone to God Krishna, they would be granted rebirth as an emperor.
+The Hindus also believed that if they offered the precious gemstone to the god Krishna, they would be granted rebirth as an emperor.

 The July Birthstone is the dazzling ruby.